-The majority of our Pupil Premium children met or exceeded their targets last term (Autumn 2018) in their assessments and teacher assessments across reading, writing and maths.
+The majority of our Pupil Premium children met or exceeded their targets last term (Spring 2019) in their assessments and teacher assessments across reading, writing and maths.
 Well done everyone!

-Our Year 5 Pupil Premium children have been invited to an aspirations day at Lathom High School around the theme of, 'Future Careers!'
+Our Year 5 Pupil Premium children really enjoyed their aspirations day at Lathom High School around the theme of, 'Future Careers!'

-We can't wait to take part in this exciting event in February 2019!
+We can't wait to take part in a similar event next year!